 Are all Poodle mixes hypoallergenic?

 Not all poodle mixes are hypoallergenic.
 In fact no dog is truly hypoallergenic though some dogs shed less hair and produce less of the protein that triggers allergies in people, than others.

 You can read more about this fascinating topic in our article on hypoallergenic dogs

-In the meantime, you need to know that poodle mix puppies vary in the way that their coat grows and sheds.
+In the meantime, you need to know that best poodle mix puppies vary in the way that their coat grows and sheds.

 Some will take after their Poodle parent, and some will be more like the non-Poodle parent.
 And no-one can predict which puppy will be least likely to trigger allergies in sensitive people.